infitx-org/participation-tool-docs/md-docs/CustomerJourney.md

 - Engaging with visual confirmations and digital receipts to verify and record transactions.

 ## 7. System Actions
-- iscovery of account details through Mojaloop’s directory services.
+- Discovery of account details through Mojaloop’s directory services.

 - Processing and routing of transactions between financial institutions.